Abraham Tolentino: Political career

-Tolentino also serves as the President of the Philippine Olympic Committee since 2019.
 On July 10, 2020, Tolentino is one of the 70 representatives who voted to "yes" to deny the franchise renewal of ABS-CBN.
 On December 16, he was named as one of the Deputy Speakers of the House of Representatives.

 Tolentino, being term-limited as representative, ran for Mayor of Tagaytay in 2022 and won, running unopposed.
+However, he chose not to seek re-election in 2025.

+Involvement in sports

+Tolentino served as the President of the Philippine Olympic Committee since 2019.
+He secured a second mandate after winning the 2024 election.